LianaTechnologies/lianaautomation-wc/readme.txt

 Request new features and extensions and vote on existing suggestions on our official customer support channels.
 Our product team regularly review requests and consider them valuable for product planning.

-= LianaAutomation Site Tracking is awesome!
+= LianaAutomation for WooCommerce is awesome!
 Can I contribute? =

 Yes, you can!
 Join in on our [GitHub repository](https://github.com/LianaTechnologies/lianaautomation-woocommerce)